 The timezone EAT in KenyaTimezones are always computed by their difference to UTC, the "Universal Time Coordinated".
-In Kenya exists only a single tonezone at UTC+3.
-E.g. New York is currently at UTC-4 in Eastern Time, so the time difference between NY and Kenya is 7 hours.
+In Kenya there is only a single tonezone at UTC+.
+For example, New York is currently at UTC-4 in Eastern Time, so the time difference between New York and Kenya is 4 hours.

 Kenya has no time difference between summer and winter.
 A daylight saving time doesn't exist.